brianorion/100DayCodingChallenge/README.md

 everywhere, 2) kivy was not a good choice as the documentation in my opinion wasn't coherent, and 3) I was not really good at programming.

 This time, however, I am going to plan intensively, before starting my project.
 The planning I do before I start my project would not be considered towards the 100 day challenge.
-Also, I am planning to use React this time; thus, I need to understand how to write JS.
+Also, I am planning to use React Native this time; thus, I need to understand how to write JS.
 I will not be counting the time I used to learn JS into the 100 days challenge.

 In the near future I would probably be blogging my progress as I recreate my app.